paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-417-operations-of-carriers.md

   (B) a description of how the compensation or assistance will be used.

-**(e) Participation Requirements.—** An eligible place for which compensation or assistance is provided under this section in a fiscal year shall not be eligible in that fiscal year for the essential air service that it would otherwise be entitled to under this subchapter.
+**(c) Participation Requirements.—** An eligible place for which compensation or assistance is provided under this section in a fiscal year shall not be eligible in that fiscal year for the essential air service that it would otherwise be entitled to under this subchapter.

-**(f) Subsequent Participation.—** A unit of local government participating in the program under this subsection (a) in a fiscal year shall not be prohibited from participating in the basic essential air service program under this subchapter in a subsequent fiscal year if such unit is otherwise eligible to participate in such program.
+**(d) Subsequent Participation.—** A unit of local government participating in the program under this subsection (a) in a fiscal year shall not be prohibited from participating in the basic essential air service program under this subchapter in a subsequent fiscal year if such unit is otherwise eligible to participate in such program.

-**(g) Funding.—** Amounts appropriated or otherwise made available to carry out the essential air service program under this subchapter shall be available to carry out this section.
+**(e) Funding.—** Amounts appropriated or otherwise made available to carry out the essential air service program under this subchapter shall be available to carry out this section.

 ### Statutory Notes

+#### Amendments
+2024—Subsec. (a)(3)(E), (F).
+Pub.
+L. 118–63, § 561(k)(1), redesignated subpar.
+(F) as (E) and struck out former subpar.
+(E) which read as follows: “To purchase aircraft to provide transportation to and from the eligible place or to purchase a fractional share in an aircraft to provide such transportation after the effective date of a rule the Secretary issues relating to fractional ownership.”

+Subsecs. (b) to (g).
+Pub.
+L. 118–63, § 561(k)(2), (3), redesignated subsecs. (d) to (g) as (b) to (e), respectively, and struck out former subsecs. (b) and (c) which related to community flexibility pilot program and fractionally owned aircraft, respectively.

 #### Effective Date
 Section applicable only to fiscal years beginning after Sept.
 30, 2003, except as otherwise specifically provided, see section 3 of Pub.
 L. 108–176, set out as an Effective Date of 2003 Amendment note under [section 106 of this title](./chapter-001-organization.md#section-106).